jepequin/Wheel-of-fortune/README.md

 	- Guess the complete phrase by typing a phrase (anything over one character that isn’t ‘pass’).

-		- If they are correct, the player is asked if he/she want to continue playing (with a new category and phrase).
+		- If it is correct, the player wins that round and is asked if she wants to continue playing (with a new category and phrase).

 		- If they are incorrect, it is the next player’s turn.